NativeScript/docs-v7/ApiReference/utils/utils/README.md

    - **target** - _Object_
      - The target object.
  - **GC()**
-     An utility function that invokes garbage collection on the java script side.
+     An utility function that invokes garbage collection on the JavaScript side.